 1. Buses: Buses such as the 'Underpass' service offer convenient access to the main campus areas, making them a popular choice for students.
 Travel fares start at around £1.50, with various day and week passes available, such as the 'Unirider' bus pass offered by Stagecoach, which is perfect for budget-conscious students.

-2. Trains: The Lancaster railway station is well-connected, with regular trains running to various destinations.
+2. Trains: The Lancaster railway station is well-connected to student accommodation in Lancaster, with regular trains running to various destinations.
 Ticket prices vary, but students can benefit from railcards like the 16-25 Railcard, which offers up to a 1/3 discount on train fares throughout the UK.

 3. Cycling: For those who prefer an eco-friendly mode of transport, Lancaster is also cyclist-friendly, with many dedicated cycle lanes and paths.
 It's an affordable and healthy way to get around, particularly given the city's compact size.